310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 And that fortitude reminds me of the time you jumped through a ring of fire; that was *so* awesome!
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu smileconfident %}
-Hehehe, you’re going to make me blush~.
-You really do pay close attention to me, don’t you? ♪
+Heheh, you’re going to make me blush~ You pay close attention to me, don’t you? ♪

 <th>(It is not just Tetora-kun, but Anzu-dono as well… Here, I have many comrades who pay close attention to me and accept me for who I am.)</th>

-<th>(Every day is a blessing — I want to tell that to my past self[^1], who was all alone…)</th>
+<th>(Every day is a blessing — I want to tell that to my ‘past self’[^1], who was all alone…)</th>
+{% endbubble %}

+{% bubble Shinobu smilesoft2 %}
-<th>(I want to tell him that it’s okay to love what you love.
+<th>(I want to tell him that it’s okay to keep loving what you love.
 Because people who will accept that about you are definitely out there in the world.)</th>

 <th>(Because a place where you can voice that love of yours so loudly is out there, too.)</th>

-<th>(I am proof of that.
+<th>(I am now proof of that.
 Because I refused to abandon my dreams, this Sengoku Shinobu is able to stand here right now.)</th>

 <th>(If I can convey that to the people who are like my past self by wearing this ninja attire—)</th>